yuliiapetriv/petstore-api-tests/README.md

 **Mitigation Measures**

 To ensure test suite stability and avoid false negatives, only a limited number of negative test cases were implemented.

+To prevent conflicts caused by the API allowing duplicate order IDs, the project includes a custom ID generation strategy implemented in the `generateRandomId()` method.

 Additional validation or error-handling tests (e.g., for invalid data, negative IDs, or boundary conditions) were intentionally omitted because the API does not return correct or consistent status codes in such scenarios - making those tests unreliable and not meaningful for result verification.